drduh/macOS-Security-and-Privacy-Guide/README.md

 For more information about security conscious browsing [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932) is a great addition.

 ## Plugins
 Don't download or install Internet plugins like **Silverlight** unless you really need them.
-Netflix works with HTML5 on Yosemite.
+Netflix works with HTML5 on Yosemite and El Capitan.

 **Java**, **Flash**, **Adobe Reader** and others plugins are a big security risk because they are poorly written, and should not be installed.